 - Origins Available:

 The ancestry of the name Bora dates from the ancient Anglo-Saxon culture of Britain.
 It comes from when the family lived in Boreham, a parish four miles from Chelmsford, in the county of Essex.

 The surname Bora was first found in Sussex "from the XV. century under the forms of Bourer, Boorer, Borer and Borrer, the extra ' R' being a somewhat recent addition These, together with the Atte-Bore, Atte-Bowre, de la Bore, Boreman, and other modifications, are probably derivable from the Anglo-Saxon bur, a bower, inner room, or bed-chamber. "

 Early History of the Bora family

-Another 97 words (7 lines of text) covering the years 167 and 1675 are included under the topic Early Bora History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Bora research.
+Another 49 words (4 lines of text) covering the years 167 and 1675 are included under the topic Early Bora History in all our PDF Extended History products and printed products wherever possible.

 Bora Spelling Variations

 Spelling variations in names were a common occurrence before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate spelled their names differently as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Bora have been found, including Borham, Boreham, Borhunt, Borhont and others.

 Early Notables of the Bora family (pre 1700)

 Notables of the family at this time include Thomas Boreham of Calne; and Robert Boreman or Bourman (died 1675) D.D, a Church of England clergyman who supported the Royalist cause in the English Civil...